ChrisDuffley/stationPlaylist/readme.md

 ## Changes for 2.0-dev

 * Added more SPL Assistant commands such as cart edit mode status.
+* You can now switch to SPL Studio even with all windows minimized (may not work in some cases).
 * Extended the end of track alarm range to 59 seconds.

 ## Changes for 1.2